robusta-dev/robusta/docs/configuration/alertmanager-integration/embedded-prometheus.rst

 Embedded Prometheus Stack
 ============================

-Robusta can optionally install an embedded Prometheus stack with pre-configured alerts.
+Robusta can install an embedded Prometheus stack with pre-configured alerts.

-We provide defaults that were fine-tuned for low-noise and out-of-the-box integration with Robusta playbooks.
+It includes defaults alerts that we fine-tuned in advance, as well as prebuilt Robusta playbooks.

-..
-Default alerts were tested on the following clusters, to identify and remove false positives.

-..
-TODO: show table with testing results.

-Alerts are based on excellent work done in the `kubernetes-mixin <https://github.com/kubernetes-monitoring/kubernetes-mixin>`_ project, with additional modifications by Robusta.
+This option is highly recommended, but disabled by default, as many users already have Prometheus installed.

 Enabling the Embedded Prometheus
 -----------------------------------
-By default, Robusta is installed without Prometheus and without default alerts.
-To enable them add the line below to your ``generated_values.yaml``:
+Add to ``generated_values.yaml``:

 .. code-block:: yaml

     enablePrometheusStack: true

-This setting is recommended if you don't have Prometheus installed on your cluster.
+Apply the change by performing a :ref:`Helm Upgrade <Simple Upgrade>`.

-Prometheus retention period
+Change the retention period
 ------------------------------

-Robusta UI uses Prometheus data for showing graphs.
-To keep storage usage low, Prometheus keeps the data only for 14-15 days.
+By default, Prometheus stores data for 14-15 days.

-To change how long Prometheus saves the data, set the retention in your ``generated_values.yaml`` file:
+You can modify retention times in ``generated_values.yaml``:

 .. code-block:: yaml